Financial planning, career development and investing information - Money-Zine.com

 Household Income at Retirement ($ / Year)

 This is your expected household income when you reach your early retirement age.
-This value is based on your present annual household income, which as has been increased by the anticipated rate of inflation you supplied earlier.
+This value is based on your present annual household income, which has been increased by the anticipated rate of inflation you supplied earlier.

 Other Income at Retirement ($ / Year)

-The other income at retirement is the total amount of annual retirement income that you expect to obtain from a pension plan and / or Social Security stated in future dollars.
+The other income at retirement is the total amount of annual retirement income that you expect to obtain from a pension plan and / or Social Security, stated in future dollars.

 Income from Retirement Assets ($ / Year)